preshapasin/Selenium_Java/README.md

 * The project is structured and alligned as a Java and cucumber-BDD framework and utilises extent reports to generate test output report.

 ## Project Requirements -
-* Design the test scenario in gherkin to perform the below activity-
-* Test Case# -
+* Design the use case in gherkin to perform the below activity- Test Case# -
  1. Login using Registered user
  2. Buy 2 Men Tops → Jackets, 1 Men Bottoms → Pants
  3. Go to the cart page (Proceed to checkout)